 #10 – Tasty Beverages

 Enjoy a cold one or a hot one, a healthy one or a less than healthy one 🥂 Here you’ll find the beverage choices are many!
-Enjoy home-grown sunshine with the Cypress Hills Winery Wine at The Resort at Cypress Hills or Grotto Gardens, enjoy a coffee-flavoured specialty coffee at the Daily Grind, The Shop or Grotto Gardens, or try a tasty cocktail or craft beer at the Rockin Horse, the Jasper or in either of our two resort lounges at The Resort at Cypress Hills or the Elkwater Lake Lodge, which also happens to host a fantastic Wine in the Hills Wine Festival in October of every year.
+Enjoy home-grown sunshine with the Cypress Hills Winery Wine at The Resort at Cypress Hills or Grotto Gardens, enjoy a coffee-flavoured specialty coffee at the Daily Grind, The Shop or Grotto Gardens, or try a tasty cocktail or craft beer at the Rockin Horse, the Jasper or the Elkwater Lake Lodge, which also happens to host a fantastic Wine in the Hills Wine Festival in October of every year.
 And if looking for something a little healthier try the freshly made juices at the Daily Grind or smoothies from the Broken Spoke.
 Whatever your beverage of choice, one thing is for certain, you won’t leave here thirsty!

 #9 – Fantastic Food

 We don’t mean to brag but…..oh who are we kidding, we’re happily bragging!
 The Cypress Hills Destination Area has some of the most incredible food in all of Saskatchewan, it’s your foodie destination.
 We’ve got restaurants galore, with red-sealed chefs, scratch kitchens and fresh baked treats that will knock your socks off!
-We’ve even got lots of food-related events, from Food Truck Fridays at The Resort at Cypress Hills, to the Wine in the Hills, Wine Festival at the Elkwater Lake Lodge, the Cowtown Culinary Guided Tours, and the Taste of Maple Creek Food Festival!
+We’ve even got lots of food-related events, from the Wine in the Hills, Wine Festival at the Elkwater Lake Lodge, the Cowtown Culinary Guided Tours, and the Taste of Maple Creek Food Festival!
 If you love the iconic Saskatoon Berry, you’ll find plenty at Grotto Gardens, with an orchard out back and a baker who puts them in everything out front.
 This is the place you say goodbye to your diet and helloooooo to yummy, delicious, fantastic food!

 #8 – Wide Open Spaces